ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

   - export_strength_limits: Whether to export the strength limits for BECAS.
 True by default.
 Ignored if the format is not ‘becas:in’.
   - mapdl_model_type: The type of the model to be exported to ANSYS MAPDL.
 Ignored if the format is not ‘ansys:cdb’.

     mapdl_model_type: str

-    &nbsp;&nbsp; - ‘mesh_only’: Only the mesh (elements and nodes) is exported.
+    - ‘mesh_only’: Only the mesh (elements and nodes) is exported.
 This is the default.
     - solid_model: The section cut is expanded into a slice of solid elements.

-    &nbsp;&nbsp; In addition, the material properties are exported and the element coordinate systems are alinged with the fiber direction.
+    In addition, the material properties are exported and the element coordinate systems are alinged with the fiber direction.
 This model can be used to compute the equivalent beam properties of the section cut.
 * **Usage:**
   ```pycon
   >>> section_cut.export_surface_section_cut(r'D:\tmp\section_cut.cdb', 'ansys:cdb', mapdl_model_type='mesh_only')